thanoskrg/lifxjs/README.md

     brightness: 1
   });

-  // turn it off when you're finished... await lifx.power.light(officeBulb.id, 'off');
+  // turn it off when the job is done... await lifx.power.light(officeBulb.id, 'off');

   // ...or turn all the lights off instead await lifx.power.all('off');
 })();
 ```